Martin-Muraskovas/cicd_learning/CICD.md

 This is the expected outcome:<br>
 ![alt text](martin-images/8.png)

-# CI using Jenkins
+# CICD using Jenkins

+## Job Plan
+- Job 1 CI<br>
+  - Pushing changes to a git repository will trigger a webhook that will automatically test the newest code that has been puhed to the repo.
+- Job 2 CI-Merge
+  - Once Job 1 has been triggered and completed, job 2 will be activated.
+  - A dev branch is required for this.
+  - Once changes have been saved to the dev branch, these changes should be tested, and if the tests pass, they will then be merged with the main branch.
+- Job 3 CD
+  - Create an EC-2 instance
+  - Set up the security groups and dependencies.
+  - Get the latest code from the 2nd job onto the instance.
+  - SSH in and manually test this code
+- Job 4 CDE
+  - Give Jenkins the SSH credentials to login to the EC-2 instance from Job 3
+  - Have Jenkins navigate to the app folder and run the app in the background.

 ## Task 1 - Creating a dev branch in the app repository.
 Create a new github repo and push the app folder to this repo:<br>
 https://github.com/Martin-Muraskovas/cicd_learning<br>

-## Task 2 - Create 2 Jobs to test and then merge code committed to the dev branch
+## Task 2 - CI-Merge - Create 2 Jobs to test and then merge code committed to the dev branch
 1. Create a dev branch using git.<br>
 `git checkout -b dev`